History of Winco

 A FAMILY COMPANY INNOVATING SINCE 1915

-In 1869, an 18-year-old architect/builder, Johann Carl Otto Kubatzky, immigrated to the United States from Germany.
+In the late 1800s, an 18-year-old architect/builder, Johann Carl Otto Kubatzky, immigrated to the United States from Eastern Germany.
 While assimilating into the American culture, he worked as a builder and developer.
 He became a licensed Missouri architect and received his first approved U.S. window patent in 1915.
 It was followed by many patented inventions that led to incorporating the Winco Ventilator Company in 1935.

 Winco’s first product was an operating projected window called a ventilator.
 It was built in-stock sizes and then sold to builders and glazers in St. Louis and surrounding areas.
 The first of many niche products designed by Winco, these ventilators were designed for homes and commercial applications in the mid-1930s.
 They were installed into 4” thick glass block walls where fresh air could “ventilate” interior spaces.